Applying To College

 Once a student is accepted to a college and she has applied for financial aid, the college will then award a financial package.
 A financial aid package is the combination of funds needed to make up the difference between a higher-priced college and a lower-priced college, enabling students to choose the best college for them regardless of price.

 Keep in mind that families with low incomes are not the only ones eligible for financial aid.
-The needs of middle income and upper income families are also taken into account by most colleges.
+The needs of middle and upper income families are also taken into account by most colleges.
 Factors such as family size, children in college, assets, etc. are all considered.

 Qualifying For Aid